Cycling The Cairnwell, Aberdeenshire, Scotland.

 The Cairnwell is named after “The Cairnwell” mountain peak (933m) to our left as we approach the finish of the climb.
-This is the 8th longest of the GCC 100 and is bordered by sloping hills the entire ride.
-We follow the river Ghlinne Bhig, Allt a' about 6.3 kilometers before it bends east away from our final 2 kilometers southbound.
+This is the eighth longest of the GCC 100 and is bordered by sloping hills the entire ride.
+We follow the river Ghlinne Bhig, Allt a' about 6.3 kilometers before it bends east away from our final two kilometers southbound.

-A skiing and winter sports industry is concentrated in the Cairngoms, with three of Scotland's five resorts situated here.
-They are the Cairn Gorm Ski Centre, Glenshee Ski Centre and The Lecht Ski Centre.
+A skiing and winter sports industry is concentrated in the Cairngorms, with three of Scotland's five resorts situated here.
+They are the Cairn Gorm Ski Centre, Glenshee Ski Centre, and The Lecht Ski Centre.

 The Frank Bruce Sculpture Trail is located near Feshiebridge.
-This short trail through the woods features a sculptures created by Frank Bruce between 1965 and 2009.”
-Wikipedia - Cairngorms National Park
+This short trail through the woods features sculptures created by Frank Bruce between 1965 and 2009” (Cairngorms National Park).